-Basically, a partnership is any collaboration that is assumed by more than one party.
+A partnership is any collaboration that is assumed by more than one party.
 These parties may be individuals, non-profits, businesses, governments, or a combination of the aforementioned classifications.

 It is a good idea to put an agreement in writing to govern the partnership so that any disagreements may be settled according to the written guidelines.
-In some instances, a written contact is a legal requirement.
+In some instances, a written contract is a legal requirement.

 Types of Limited Partnerships

 - Limited liability partnerships (LLPs) are regular structures for professional practices, such as architectural, legal, and accounting firms.
-These arrangements limit each partner’s personal liability.
+These arrangements limit each partner’s liability.

 - Limited partnerships (LPs) are hybrids of LLPs and general partnerships.
 In these set-ups, at least one of the partners must assume the role of general partner with full personal liability for any debts acquired by the partnership.

-One partner in the LP is a silent partner; therefore, his or her liability is limited to the amount that he or she has invested into the partnership.
+One partner in the LP is a silent partner; therefore, his or her liability is limited to the amount that he or she has invested in the partnership.
 He or she generally will not participate in the daily operations or management of the partnership.